Low temperature universality in disordered solids: Densities of states for the interacting - system

+Let us start from the effective Hamiltonian in (\ref{H-StApp}), but for the moment ignore the random fields, and just work with the interaction terms.
+We begin with the mean field DOS introduced in the main text, viz., the $S$-defect DOS $n^o_S(E)$ and the $\tau$-defect DOS $n^o_{\tau}(E)$, having widths $J_o, gJ_o$ and peak heights $\propto 1/J_o, 1/gJ_o$, respectively.
+Now we consider the effect on these two DOSs of the $S\tau$ interaction $J^{S\tau}$.

-Consider first the gap exerted by the S spins on the $\tau$ spins, neglecting the $\tau-\tau$ interaction (third term).
-Following Efros and Shklovskii,
+Consider first the effect exerted by the S spins on the $\tau$ spins, neglecting the very small $\tau-\tau$ interaction $J^{\tau\tau}$.
+Following Efros and Shklovskii \cite{efros75}, we can argue that the new DOS is given by

-Here $n^o_{\tau}(E) \approx 1/g J_o$ corresponds to the ungapped DOS, and $U_j$ is the interaction between the given $\tau$ spin and the $j'th$ S spin.
-We would like to show that there is no appreciable reduction of the $\tau$ DOS, at least outside a window which is exponentially small in $g$.
-We proceed by assuming a series of simplifying conditions, all leading to a reduction of $P(E_{\tau})$ below its actual value, and obtain our final result in form of an inequality.
+which defines the reduction factor $P_{\tau}(E)$ in the DOS; here we define $U_j$ as the interaction between the given $\tau$ spin and the $j$-th S spin, and $E_{S_j}$ as the unperturbed energy of this $S$ spin.
+We would like to show that there is no appreciable reduction of the $\tau$ DOS by this interaction, at least outside a window which is exponentially small in $g$.
+We proceed by assuming a series of simplifying conditions, all leading to a reduction of $P_{\tau}(E)$ below its actual value, and obtain our final result in form of an inequality.